umbraco/UmbracoDocs/10/umbraco-cms/extending/embedded-media-providers.md

 ## Custom Embed Providers

-If your third-party media provider does not support OEmbed or there is some quirk with the content being embedded that requires custom HTML. then implement GetMarkup without using the base helper methods.
+If your third-party media provider does not support OEmbed or there is some quirk with the content being embedded that requires custom HTML, then implement `GetMarkup()` without using the base helper methods.

 ### Custom Embed Provider Example